maxwellmlin/cookie-classify/archive/README.md

 # archive
-This directory contains code that is no longer maintained and may not work with the current version of cookie-classify.
+This directory contains code that is no longer maintained/supported and may not work with the current version of cookie-classify.